 - Check online the cars that you are interested in buying with the National Highway Traffic Safety Administration to see if they have been recalled.

 - Kelly Blue Book will give you the private seller and the dealership value.
 With the dealership, you have more wiggle room for negotiating.
 The best cars are the certified cars like CPO that still have a warranty, but do not buy until you run the Vehicle History Report by using the VIN (Vehicle Identification Number) of any used car you are interested in buying.

 - If the car that you have settled on buying is used, bring along a certified mechanic to check it up internally and externally for you.
 By doing so, you can avoid the used cars that have been in a major accident or that has undergone major repair work.

 - When negotiating, stick to the cars and the price quotes that you have in hand.
 Do not let the salesperson or the dealer sway you to another choice.
 If they are tough, walk away and look for your demand somewhere else.

 - When you sign the contract or the bill of sale make sure that it includes the date of sale, year, make, model, warranty (If applicable), the VIN, the current odometer readout (If the car is used) and the sale price.

-- Make sure that you get a receipt from the seller and that the receipt acknowledge that you have paid in cash.
-Make sure that the seller finalize and sign the receipt in front of you.
+- Make sure that you get a receipt from the seller and that the receipt acknowledges that you have paid in cash.
+Make sure that the seller finalizes and sign the receipt in front of you.

 - The seller must transfer the title to you.
 Check with the Department of Motor Vehicle in your state to see if the title needs to be notarized.

-As you can see, although buying a car with cash can be your best choice when you think of buying a car, there are some circumstances where you find financing is more suitable.
-After all, it all depends on your own situation.
+As you can see, although buying a car in cash can be your best choice when you think of buying a car, there are some circumstances where you find financing is more suitable.
+After all, it all depends on your situation.

-I hope that you found this article helpful.
-If you have additional opinion, you can add it below.
+I hope that you found this hub helpful.